LLe27/Weather-App/README.md

 # Weather-App
 Fun weather application build using AngularFire2, Ionic 3 and Angular 4 Short and Sweet weather application built using the Angular4 and Ionic Framework.
 There may be some issues!
 But I am still a noobie.
+Below there are some snapshots of the app on Android and IOS.

 ## Android Snapshots
 ### Homepage